NEHA5851/MAVEN_MOVIES_BUSINESS/README.md

 The Maven Movies project is a comprehensive SQL-based data analysis initiative designed to simulate the operations of a movie rental company.
 Leveraging a relational database schema that models a real-world DVD rental business, this project aims to explore business performance, customer behavior, and operational efficiency through powerful SQL queries and data visualizations.

-.This project is ideal for anyone looking to:
+-This project is ideal for anyone looking to:

-.Practice and strengthen SQL skills.
+-Practice and strengthen SQL skills.

-.Understand database design and normalization.
+-Understand database design and normalization.

-.Gain insights from transactional data.
+-Gain insights from transactional data.

-.Simulate real-world business scenarios in the movie rental domain.
+-Simulate real-world business scenarios in the movie rental domain.

-.The dataset includes key business entities such as:
+-The dataset includes key business entities such as:

 *Customers: Personal details and demographics.